 In practice, this is two or three phases.
 Large industrial motors are 3-phase.
-While we include numerous illustrations of two-phase motors for simplicity, we must emphasize that nearly all poly-phase motors are three-phase.
+While we include numerous illustrations of two-phase motors for simplicity, we must emphasize that nearly all polyphase motors are three-phase.

 The individual coils of a pair are connected in series and correspond to the opposite poles of an electromagnet.
-That is, one coil corresponds to a N-pole, the other to a S-pole until the phase of AC changes polarity.
-The other pair of coils is oriented 90o in space to the first pair.
+That is, one coil corresponds to an N-pole, the other to an S-pole until the phase of AC changes polarity.
+The other pair of coils is oriented 90° in space to the first pair.

 The stator laminations are thin insulated rings with slots punched from sheets of electrical grade steel.
 A stack of these is secured by end screws, which may also hold the end housings.

-This group is called a phase belt.
-See Figure below.
+This group is called a phase belt (see the figure below).
 The distributed coils of the phase belt cancel some of the odd harmonics, producing a more sinusoidal magnetic field distribution across the pole.
 This is shown in the synchronous motor section.

-The key to the popularity of the AC induction motor is simplicity as evidenced by the simple rotor (Figure below).
+The key to the popularity of the AC induction motor is its simplicity as evidenced by the simple rotor (figure below).
 The rotor consists of a shaft, a steel laminated rotor, and an embedded copper or aluminum squirrel cage, shown at (b) removed from the rotor.